martonmoro/circuit-compiler/README.md

 ## Examples

 Check `examples/` for test programs showing language features and optimizations.
-The current examples files end with `.zk`, the `.mc` files were used for early testing.
+The current example files end with `.zk`, the files ending in `.mc` were used for early testing.